-To reset the Industrial Managed Switch to the Factory default setting, you can also press the hardware reset button on the front panel for about 10 seconds.
-After the device is rebooted, you can login the management Web interface within the same subnet of 192.168.0.xx.
+To reset the Industrial Managed Switch to the Factory default setting, you can also press the hardware reset button at the front panel about 10 seconds.
+After the device be rebooted.
+You can login the management WEB interface within the same subnet of 192.168.0.xx.

-4.2.26 System Reboot
+4.2.27 System Reboot